 The film all too harrowingly shows the full horror of what Carla goes through when she is raped and does a great job of showing the trail of very disturbing signs when the spirit or entity is approaching (objects shaking, a certain odour that permeates the surroundings Moran is in, a very sudden drop in temperature).
 Hershey’s performance, just like the film in general, never slides into TV movie melodramatics or sensationalism.

-There needs to be special mention to Charles Bernstein’s insistent, pulsating and truly shocking score that is perfect for the movie and it’s subject matter.
+There needs to be a special mention to Charles Bernstein’s insistent, pulsating and truly shocking score that is perfect for the movie and its subject matter.
 There are also echoes of the music he would write three years later for a new film called A Nightmare on Elm Street.

 The effects also come into their own when Carla meets professionals who actually believe her story and work in the field of parapsychology.
 But to tell you more about this would make me tiptoe into spoiler territory…

 When the film opened it was met with protests from those who thought that such a film was exploiting such a serious topic as rape.
 Hershey actually defended this claim and voiced that herself and the filmmakers had actually worked hard not to make the film exploitative and to display the true horror of sexual assault and rape.

 All in all a terrifying film that still feels underrated and excluded from serious writings regarding 80’s horror.